Wyoming Whiskey Trip Reports

 Factoids: Fred Brown at 16-years-old and Allen Hanks, the chief park ranger, were the first to ski into Grand Teton National Park in 1931 or '32.
 Paul Petzoldt, his brother Curly and Fred Brown enjoyed the first-known decent of Rendezvous Mountain in 1935, which would later become Jackson Hole Mountain Resort.
 Ski industry pioneer Earl Ervin Clark cut his teeth climbing in the Tetons with the Chicago Mountaineering Club and helped set up the first ski camp in GTNP's Alaska Basin in 1941.

-In 1938, the National Forest's Intermountain Region listed the following ski areas in western Wyoming: Teton Pass, Hoback Canyon, Star Valley Divide, and Jackson (on the town hill which became Snow King).
-Their skiing guide indicated that Jackson's Town Hill offered three ski jumps of various sizes, a 150-yard slalom run, a 300-yard downhill run, with instructions provided by Fred Brown (who used to haul mail over Teton Pass on skis).
+In 1938, the National Forest's Intermountain Region listed the following ski areas in western Wyoming: Teton Pass, Hoback Canyon, Star Valley Divide, and Jackson (on the Town Hill which became Snow King).
+The Forest Service indicated that Jackson's Town Hill offered three ski jumps of various sizes in addition to a 150-yard slalom run and a 300-yard downhill run.
+Ski instructions were provided by Fred Brown (who used to haul mail over Teton Pass on skis).

 Spring skiers heading for the Grand Teton usually start very early in the morning to avoid hazards associated with warming weather.
 Those looking for corn skiing tend to wait for warming temps but waiting too long can increase the odds of avalanches.
 Skiing off the Grand starts gaining traction near the end of March or early April and continues through June.
 Activity rates vary with conditions and weather.